boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

   2. To install all dependent packages, use the following command `npm install`.

   3. Finally, run the application using the command `npm start`.
+After executing the command, the application will automatically launch in the default browser.
+You can access it at the specified port number (e.g., https://localhost:3000).

  ## Developer IDE